mattinfern0/todo-aholic-old/README.md

 ## To-Do ##
-* Clean up css file
+* Clean up/redo the css

+## Potential Plans ##
+* Rewrite the React.app using Redux or a Flux Library
-* User Authentication?
+* Shared projects

 ## Technolgoies Used ##
 #### Front-End ####